kaysalawu/azure-network-terraform/2-virtual-wan/6-secure-virtual-wan-dual-hub/README.md

 ## Troubleshooting

+See the [troubleshooting](../../troubleshooting/) section for tips on how to resolve common issues that may occur during the deployment of the lab.

 ## Testing

 Each virtual machine is pre-configured with a shell [script](../../scripts/server.sh) to run various types of tests.
 Serial console access has been configured for all virtual mchines.
 You can [access the serial console](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview#access-serial-console-for-virtual-machines-via-azure-portal) of a virtual machine from the Azure portal.